-Hospital Visitation Guide for LGBT Families
+Hospital Visitation Guide for LGBTQ Families

 Federal Requirements Regarding Hospital Visitation

-Moved by the tragic story of an LGBT family – Janice Langbehn, Lisa Pond and their children – who were kept apart as Lisa lay dying in a Miami hospital, President Obama issued a presidential memorandum in April 2010 directing the Department of Health and Human Services to develop regulations protecting hospital visitation rights.
+Moved by the tragic story of an LGBTQ family – Janice Langbehn, Lisa Pond and their children – who were kept apart as Lisa lay dying in a Miami hospital, President Obama issued a presidential memorandum in April 2010 directing the Department of Health and Human Services to develop regulations protecting hospital visitation rights.
 HHS published draft regulations for public comment in late May and a final rule in November.
 Those regulations, part of the “conditions of participation” for the Medicaid and Medicare programs, became effective on January 18, 2011.
 The new rules are part of the Code of Federal Regulations, at 42 CFR 482.13(h) and 42 CFR 485(f).

 What do the regulations require?